dgodovich/personal_logseq/pages/Johns Hopkins.md

 - [[Virtual Grad School Fair]]
-	- professor Xin Chen is doing cool stuff with epigenetics (but every professor is cool to talk to) -
+	- professor Xin Chen is doing cool stuff with epigenetics (but every professor is cool to talk to)
+		- xchen32@jhu.edu
+	- aflynn12@jhu.edu for CMDB program - in Kreiger arts and sciences
+	- BME and BCMD program is in school of medicine
+	-